doctrine/orm/manual/en/events.rst

    database insert operations.
 Generated primary key values are available in the postPersist event.
 -  preUpdate - The preUpdate event occurs before the database update operations to entity data.
+It is not called for a DQL UPDATE statement.
 -  postUpdate - The postUpdate event occurs after the database update operations to entity data.
+It is not called for a DQL UPDATE statement.
 -  postLoad - The postLoad event occurs for an entity after the entity has been loaded into the current EntityManager from the database or after the refresh operation has been applied to it.